MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

 author: Rkarlin
 ---
 # Working with the ATA Console

-This section describes the ATA Console.
+Use the ATA console to monitor and respond to suspicious activity detected by ATA.

 ## Enabling access to the ATA Console
 Any user who is a member of the local Administrators group on the ATA Center server has permission to log in to the ATA Console and manage ATA settings.